-Her further research interests include authority and legitimacy in global governance, knowledge in international organisations as well as borders and democracy.
+Her main research interests include knowledge, authority and legitimacy in global governance, international organisations and non-state actors in world politics, international migration politics as well as normative questions of borders and democracy.